mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 if the streams were **not** consumed during the `Download` state.
 In this case Mender will download the streams automatically and put them in the file tree.

-The `files` directory contains the payloads from the artifact, and is taken from the `data/nnnn.tar.gz` payload that corresponds to the indexed subfolder being processed by Mender, just like the header.
+The `files` directory contains the payloads from the Artifact, and is taken from the `data/nnnn.tar.gz` payload that corresponds to the indexed subfolder being processed by Mender, just like the header.